rtshort/spatial/README.md

 # spatial

-Some variations and samples on the scipy.spatial theme
+Some variations and samples on the scipy.spatial theme.
+All of the programs provided here should work right out of the box, but most of them will take a little effort to understand.
+They are all noisy in the sense that interacting with the plot windows will print a lot of data to the standard output.

 Note: All of this was built on a debian stable distribution using the latest version of python3.x that comes with the distro.
 In many cases